-3.8 CHANGES TO EMP
+3.8 CHANGES TO MMP

-Although care has been taken to address all known relevant environmental issues for the construction phase, it may become necessary to add or amend certain procedures or instructions to improve the efficiency of the Environmental Management Plan (EMP).
+Although care has been taken to address all known relevant environmental issues for the maintenance activities, it may become necessary to add or amend certain procedures or instructions to improve the efficiency of the Environmental Maintenance Management Plan (MMP).

-- Only those additions or amendments of this EMP that will either improve environmental protection or can be proved not to have any negative effect to the immediate and surrounding environment will be considered. - Changes or deviations have to be motivated in writing by means of a Method Statement and the same procedures for a standard Method Statement have to be followed. - Any additions or amendments must be submitted by the ECO to DEADP (if so requested) after the ECO has consulted with the Environmental Consultant and Applicant. - No deviation from the contents of the EMP is allowed without the above-named prescribed procedures
+- Only those additions or amendments of this MMP that will either improve environmental protection or can be proved not to have any negative effect to the immediate and surrounding environment will be considered. - Changes or deviations have to be motivated in writing by means of a Method Statement and the same procedures for a standard Method Statement have to be followed. - Any additions or amendments must be submitted by the ECO to the Competent Authority (if so requested) after the ECO has consulted with the Owner. - No deviation from the contents of the MMP is allowed without the above-named prescribed procedures